paulfioravanti/qmk_keymaps/README.md

 ## Blog Posts

-Lots of tinkering the the layouts has results in what I learned taking up a fair share of content on [my blog][]:
+Lots of tinkering with keyboard layouts has resulted in what I learned taking up a fair share of content on [my blog][].

 I wrote a post about getting started with creating a QMK keyboard layout.
 Although it is quite [Ergodox][]-centric, I think there is still enough general